PrivateAIM/documentation/src/showcases/cord/cord_demo.md

 # PHT CORD Demo
 This section will provide explanations and examples for writing and executing CORD demo code and queries by using PHT meDIC.
-By using the demo account, we automatically accept and execute your analysis over three stations providing secure access to synthetic
+By using the demo account, we automatically accept and execute your analysis over three nodes providing secure access to synthetic
 CORD demo data in FHIR.

 Demo credentials for [PHT demo](https://demo.personalhealthtrain.de): username `demo_user` and password `cord_pht_demo`.